 Have you ever earnestly prayed for something, only to have your prayer seemingly go unnoticed?
 We can understand why God won’t answer prayers for things that are selfish or immoral.
-But it’s often hard to understand why it seems like our heartfelt, well-intentioned, biblical prayer has gone unanswered.
+But it’s often hard to understand why heartfelt, well-intentioned, biblical prayer seems to go unanswered.